 Writing may not be every photographer’s cup of tea, but this helps in a big way.
 With your blogs, you make your wedding photography portfolio richer and increase your chances of being discovered by couples looking for wedding photographers on Google and other search engines.
 We recently published a post describing how vital blogs are for a photographer’s portfolio website.
 The other point is to create a brand of yourself which conveys your style of photography.

 Speaking of SEO, also remember to optimize your portfolio website for local SEO as it helps you get discovered on search engine queries made within your local region.
-See this great article on Local SEO.
+See this great article on SEO for Photographers.

 If you are not comfortable writing blogs, you can always have picture dominated photo blogs giving glimpses of your work, but then again do not forget to optimize your wedding photographs for SEO.